 How we prepare for children/young people joining our school and leaving our school

 All parents and pupils are encouraged to visit Oaktree if they feel that it might be the right school for their child.
 During these visits, parents and children will be shown around the school by a member of the Senior Management Team.
 This is a great opportunity for parents and prospective pupils to begin to get to know the school and ask any questions that they might have.

 During the transition process, Oaktree will liaise with the pupil’s present school to begin a handing over process where all information is passed on to us so that we can prepare fully for the arrival of the new pupil.
 As part of this process, the pupils new class teacher will make a visit to the pupil’s school to see how they get on in their current environment.

-A Taster afternoon session is offered to all new pupils.
+2 Taster afternoon ‘sessions’ are offered to all new pupils.
 This is a chance for them to meet the staff who will be working with them and to spend some time getting to know their new classmates and the school.

 Transition reviews, for moving on from Oaktree, start in year 10.
 Part of this process is a careers interview with a Connextions advisor.

 For any pupils with social services involvement, an Early Notification form is completed for Cheviots who then pass this on to Adult Services.
 At this stage, a Moving on Assessment is completed with the pupils and any other involved professionals.

 Pupils visit different provisions and college tutors are invited in to meet with staff/parents and pupils.
 A great deal of work is done on independence (including independent travel) and social skills to enable the pupils to feel confident about making the transition from Oaktree to the next exciting stage of their life.